jcmunav63/e_nstruments_rails_react/README.md

 **Did you create this project from scratch?**

-  - Yes, it is a basic Ruby on Rails project for creating a basic web Ruby on Rails, with connection to an external PostgreSQL database, CRUD operations, data validation, user authentication, and testing.
+  - Yes, it is an eCommerce e_nstruments Music Shop web app built with Ruby on Rails project, a PostgreSQL database connection, and React components to create the frontend.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>